PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Terminal QKV result retention implementation checkpoint

+The default-policy calls now retain `_terminal_qkv_attention_results` and `_post_sinet_qkv_attention_results`.
+The existing late call remains `late_qkv_results` and continues to feed the policy-aware summary with an explicit net tensor-pruning delta.

+These are assignment-only observation changes.
+The helper, QKV owner selection, shared scope, policies, captured adj-flags predecessors, distinct successors, late summary, option guard, pass order, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+Neither new tuple has a consumer.

+The first implementation gate reached a previously hidden test-helper assumption after the former xfail passed: lowerer-wide statement scanning did not tolerate `AnnAssign`.
+The call extractor now returns `None` for non-call statements and supports both raw and assigned calls; production code was not affected by that correction.

+Implementation validation completed sequentially under `uv`:

+- QKV policies and late summary, adj-flags owner fixture, both default-policy boundaries, architecture, terminal result contracts, and pass-efficiency
+  coverage: `371 passed in 19.64s`
+- branch-changed broad suite plus the same QKV/late-summary coverage:
+  `1464 passed in 25.62s`

+These are unit, contract, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the raw split/conv/concat bridge result after `_terminal_qkv_attention_results` before moving further through the terminal sequence.
+Preserve all three QKV result policies and the late summary.
+Commit and push only; do not create, reopen, or update a pull request.

 ## BatchMatMul adj-flags result retention implementation checkpoint

 The guarded terminal call now retains